A one stop guide to Advanced Paediatric training in Victoria

 Senior Staff

-• 25 x inpatient consultants across 4 Gen Med teams
+• 25 x inpatient consultants across 4 General Medicine teams

 • 15 x Consultant Subspecialty Paediatricians, including Rheumatology and Infectious Diseases

-• 24 Outpatient Consultant Paediatricians working across General Medical and subspecialty clinics
+• 24 x Outpatient Consultant Paediatricians working across subspecialty clinics

 • 1 x weekly ward SSU consultant